-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - □ Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - Summary Guide for writing Learning Outcomes

 - 1. Understand the basic concepts of financial system and financial institutions. - 2.
 Acknowledge the role of financial manager in making investing and financing decisions. - 3.
-Understand and apply the time value of money in order to make investment decisions.

-- 4. Calculate a comprehensive set of financial ratios and use them to evaluate the financial health of a company. - 5.
+Understand and apply the time value of money in order to make investment decisions. - 4.
+Calculate a comprehensive set of financial ratios and use them to evaluate the financial health of a company. - 5.
 Evaluate the relationship between risk and return in equity investments. - 6.
 Apply critical thinking skills to attempt to apply lessons learned to financial situations that will be encountered.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and information, with the use of the necessary

-Project planning and manage Respect for difference and more an

-Working in an international environment Working in an interdisciplinary environment
+Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations Decision-making Working independently Team work Working in an international environment Working in an interdisciplinary environment Production of new research ideas Project planning and management Respect for difference and multiculturalism Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Others

-Striat the course is aiming at:

-Stroiget planning and management

-Respect for difference and multiculturalism

-Respect for the natural environment

-- Students are expected to acquire the following general competencies: - Critical thinking and problem solving.
+• Students are expected to acquire the following general competencies:

+- Critical thinking and problem solving.
 Our students will have critical thinking and problem solving skills applicable to business and management practice or issues. - Teamwork.
 Our graduates will be effective team participants. - Promotion of free, creative and inductive thinking. - Communication.
 Our students will produce oral presentations that communicate complex disciplinary ideas and information effectively for the intended audience and purpose.

 - Introduction to financial system

 - The role of financial manager

 - The time value of money

 - Present Value

 - Future Value

 - Annuities

 - Perpetuities

 - Interest Rates

 - Equities

 - > Types

-- The dividend growth model
+- > The dividend growth model

-- The Efficient Market Hypothesis: Theory and Evidence
+- > The Efficient Market Hypothesis: Theory and Evidence

 - Risk and return

 - > Diversification and the market portfolio

-- Stock indices
+- > Stock indices

 - Fundamentals of CAPM

 - Financial analysis techniques

 - Ratios

 - Common-Size Analysis

 - The use of Graphs as an Analytical Tool

-3) TEACHING AND LEAKN IING METUODS - ASSESSM EN I DELIVERY MODE Face-to-face, Distance Learning, Face-to-face, Distance e learning USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Class content sharing via Open E- are (e.g. Microsoft Office TEACHING The way and methods of teaching Activity Semester Workload [1 ECTS = 28 hours] are described in detail.
-Lectures 39 hours
+DELIVERY MODE Face-to-face.
+Distance Learning.
+Face-to-face, Distance learning USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Communication and content sharing via Open E-Class Use of general software (e.g. Microsoft Office suite) TEACHING The way and methods of teaching Activity Semester Workload [1 ECTS = 28 hours] are described in detail.
+Lectures 39 hours Lectures, Seminars, Laboratory Assignment preparation 32 hours Exercise, Field Exercise, Self-study 97 hours